survivejs/webpack-book/manuscript/extending/01_loaders.md

 * *loader-runner* is a valuable tool for understanding how loaders work.
 Use it for debugging how loaders work.
 * Webpack **loaders** accept input and produce output based on it.
 * Loaders can be either synchronous or asynchronous.
 In the latter case, you should use `this.async()` webpack API to capture the callback exposed by webpack.
 * If you want to generate code dynamically for webpack entries, that's where loaders can come in handy.
 A loader does not have to accept input.
-It is acceptable that it returns only output in this case.
+It's acceptable that it returns only output in this case.
 * Use **loader-utils** to parse possible options passed to a loader and consider validating them using **schema-utils**.
 * Pitching stage complements the default behavior allowing you to intercept and to attach metadata.